The Definitive Guide to

 Supply Chain Visibility Terms to Know

-API: Application Program Interfaces, or API’s, are the language of the internet.
-API’s are how applications talk to each other, exchange information
+API’s are the language of the internet.
+API’s are how applications talk to each other, exchange information.

-ELD: Electronic Logging Devices, or ELD’s, are GPS-equipped recordkeeping devices placed on industrial trucks and trailers to track the location and status of that asset.
-ELD’s were made mandatory by the U.S. government in December 2017, though still face a slower rate of adoption in other parts of the world.
+ELD’s are GPS-equipped record-keeping devices placed on industrial trucks and trailers to track the location and status of that asset.
+ELD’s were made mandatory by the U.S. government in December 2017, though they still face a slower rate of adoption in other parts of the world.

-A growing number of shippers and logistics organizations are turning to supply chain visibility to help them address inaccuracies and inefficiencies within their operations.
+A growing number of shippers and logistics organizations are turning to real-time supply chain visibility tools to help them address inaccuracies and inefficiencies within their operations.

-- Pixelle: One of North America’s top paper and packaging corporations, Pixelle witnessed a rapid reduction in track-and-trace calls after implementing FourKites to provide real-time visibility across the supply chain.
+- Pixelle: One of North America’s top paper and packaging corporations, Pixelle witnessed a rapid reduction in track-and-trace calls after implementing FourKites’ logistics visibility software to provide real-time data across the supply chain.
 Within less than a year of investing in the new technology, Pixelle’s leadership observed that emails sent by load planners, carriers and customer service groups trying to locate a particular shipment had been cut nearly in half.